YaleSTC/reservations/checking-in.md

 ![Screen]({{ site.url }}/reservations/images/finduser.png)

 From there, the items that need to be checked in can be inspected and selected.
+Click `Check In` to complete the process.

 ![Screen]({{ site.url }}/reservations/images/checkin0.png)